-In Dr. Gundry’s new Plant Paradox–approved version, you can still enjoy the addictive flavor and crunch of your favorite game day treat — without the halftime stomach-ache.
+In Dr. Gundry’s version, you can still enjoy the addictive flavor and crunch of your favorite game day treat — without the halftime stomach-ache.

 Researchers believe cauliflower has therapeutic abilities.
 You see, there are enzymes in cauliflower that give rise to the production of genes that help control the vegetable’s antioxidant response element (ARE).
 This grows its antioxidant power, which can help the cells in your body better withstand oxidative stress.1

 Furthermore, cauliflower could be related to the reduction of the risk of chronic diseases, heart health issues, and serious illness.
 For starters, cauliflower is nutritive, providing several health-promoting phytochemicals, like —